wavefrontHQ/observability-for-kubernetes/README.md

  - Efficient Kubernetes resource usage supports scaling  out the cluster (leader) node and worker nodes independently.

 **Note:** The Collector that is deployed by the Operator still supports configuration via configmap.
 For example, Istio and MySQL metrics, Telegraf configuration, etc. are still supported.
+For details on the Collector, see [collector.md](docs/collector.md).

 ## Architecture